News

 The new space received a significant donation from Allan K. Vrable, BS Pharm ’76, and his wife, Linda Vrable, as well as numerous other alumni and partners who demonstrated their commitment to future generations of pharmacy professionals through generous gifts toward the renovation.

 “The generosity of our alumni and friends in providing financial support for this new learning suite is so important,” said Deanna Kroetz, PhD, BS Pharm ’85, dean and professor at the College of Pharmacy.
-“Our accomplished alumni and incredible partners, like our friends at Meijer, want to provide the best possible education for those who will be the next generation of pharmacy and pharmaceutical science leaders.”
+“Our accomplished alumni and incredible partners want to provide the best possible education for those who will be the next generation of pharmacy and pharmaceutical science leaders.”

-Visitors entering through the Dr. Milap C. Nahata Welcome Atrium, made possible by Ric Mora, BS Pharm ’63, will find a learning center designed to foster community.
-The space includes areas for pharmacy students to gather and the Ric Mora, BS Pharm ’63, Kitchenette, where they can warm up meals between classes.
+Visitors entering through the Dr. Milap C. Nahata Welcome Atrium, made possible by Ric Mora, BS Pharm ’63, will find natural lighting and areas for pharmacy students to gather and study.
+Students can warm up meals in the new Ric Mora, BS Pharm ’63, Kitchenette.

 The Dr. Milap C. Nahata Welcome Atrium

-Dr. Milap C. Nahata Welcome Atrium, made possible by Ric Mora, BS Pharm '63
+Dr. Milap C. Nahata Welcome Atrium, made possible by Ric Mora '63

 Kitchenette with red glass wall